-While many suppliers, wholesalers, and retailers view ecommerce as a “fourth tier” of the existing framework, we believe ecommerce should be integrated into the existing system in order to optimise the effectiveness of each of the three tiers.
+While many suppliers, wholesalers, and retailers view ecommerce as a “fourth tier” of the existing framework, we believe ecommerce should be integrated into the existing system to optimise the effectiveness of each of the three tiers.
 Consequently, we must empower vintners and vineyards alike to utilise the ecommerce space as an extension of our current reach.

-How Suppliers Can Level Up your wine and spirits ecommerce strategy
+How Suppliers Can Level Up Your Wine and Spirits Ecommerce Strategy

 When initiating conversations with various suppliers about their digital strategies, we encourage them to start by articulating their online goals and priorities.
 Often a great place to begin is by ensuring their brands have good online representation and updated digital assets, in addition to learning about the B2B and B2C digital promotional opportunities now available for reaching both wholesale and consumer buyers.